termoxin/subtitles-parallelizer/README.md

 <dl>
 <dt><a href="#parse">parse</a></dt>
-<dd><p>The function takes subtitles in srt format and returns sections as array of objects</p>
+<dd><p>The function takes subtitles text in srt format and returns sections as an array of objects</p>
 </dd>
 <dt><a href="#parseBoth">parseBoth</a> </dt>
-<dd><p>The function takes settings and return two parallelized subtitles
+<dd><p>The function takes settings and returns two parallelized subtitles
 (for instance, to parallelize two different subtitles in different languages)</p>
 </dd>
 <dt><a href="#parseByName">parseByName</a> </dt>
-<dd><p>The function takes name and text to find a word or a phrase in each section&#39;s content of the subtitles</p>
+<dd><p>The function takes name and subtitles text to find a word or a phrase in each section&#39;s content of the subtitles</p>
 </dd>
 <dt><a href="#parseByTimestamp">parseByTimestamp</a> </dt>
-<dd><p>The function takes text, start and end time to get sections between specific timestamps</p>
+<dd><p>The function takes subtitles text, start and end time to get sections between specific timestamps</p>
 </dd>
 <dt><a href="#srtTimeToSeconds">srtTimeToSeconds</a></dt>
 <dd><p>The function takes time in srt format (such as 00:01:00,200) and returns seconds</p>
 </dd>
 <dt><a href="#secondsToSrtTime">secondsToSrtTime</a></dt>
 <dd><p>The function is the opposite of the srtTimeToSeconds function
-it takes time in seconds and return a string in srt time format</p>
+it takes time in seconds and returns a string in srt time format</p>
 </dd>
 <dt><a href="#resync">resync</a></dt>
 <dd><p>The function resynchonizes subtitles</p>